Collegiate wrestling: Layout of the mat

 The match takes place on a thick rubber mat that is shock-absorbing to ensure safety.
-A large outer circle between 32 and 42 feet in diameter that designates the wrestling area is marked on the mat.
+A large outer circle between 32 and 42 feet (9.75-12.8 m) in diameter that designates the wrestling area is marked on the mat.
 The circumference line of that circle is called the boundary line.
-The wrestling area is surrounded by a mat area or apron (or protection area) that is at least five inches in width that helps prevent serious injury.
+The wrestling area is surrounded by a mat area or apron (or protection area) that is at least five inches (12.7 cm) in width that helps prevent serious injury.
 The mat area is designated by the use of contrasting colors or a 2 in line, which is part of the wrestling area and included in bounds.
 The wrestlers are within bounds when any part of either wrestler is on or inside this boundary line.

-The mat can be no thicker than four inches nor thinner than a mat with the shock-absorbing qualities of a 2 in hair-felt mat.
-Inside the outer circle is usually an inner circle about 10 feet in diameter, designated by the use of contrasting colors or a 2 in line, although this is no longer specified by the NCAA Wrestling Rules and Interpretations.
-Wrestlers are encouraged to stay near the center of the mat within the inner circle, or else they risk being penalized for stalling (that is, deliberately attempting to slow down the action of the match).
-Each wrestler begins action at one of two one-inch starting lines inside the inner circle that is three feet long.
+The mat can be no thicker than four inches (10 cm) nor thinner than a mat with the shock-absorbing qualities of a 2 in hair-felt mat.
+Inside the outer circle is usually an inner circle about 10 feet (3 m) in diameter, designated by the use of contrasting colors or a 2 in line, although this is no longer specified by the NCAA Wrestling Rules and Interpretations.
+Wrestlers are encouraged to stay near the center of the mat within the inner circle, or else they risk being penalized for stalling (that is, deliberately attempting to slow down the action of the match or backing away from the opponent so they cannot score).
+Each wrestler begins action at one of two one-inch (2.54 cm) starting lines inside the inner circle that is three feet long.
 Two one-inch lines close the ends of the starting lines and are marked red for the wrestler from the visiting team and green for the wrestler from the home team.
-The two starting lines are 10 inches apart from each other and form a rectangle in the middle of the wrestling area.
+The two starting lines are 10 inches (25.4 cm) apart from each other and form a rectangle in the middle of the wrestling area.
 This rectangle designates the starting positions for the three periods.
 Additional padding may be added under the mat to protect the wrestlers, especially if the wrestlers are competing on a concrete floor.
 All mats that are in sections are secured together.